xding12/lab4/README.md

 - Designer: [Chadia Bedetse](https://github.com/bchadia)
 - Coder: [Xiabo (Sharon) Ding](https://github.com/xding12)

-## Rough Outline of Information Architecture
+## Information Architecture
+IA broken into domain, choreography, ontology, and taxology.

+### Domain

-- Domain: Influential idea makers & the ideas that resulted (note that everything we talk about fits both of these descriptions).
+Influential idea makers & the ideas that resulted (note that everything we talk about fits both of these descriptions).

+### Choreography
-- Choreography: It's arguable that philosophers (with a focus on logic) have led to the creation of programming languages.
+It's arguable that philosophers (with a focus on logic) have led to the creation of programming languages.
 These programming languages shaped the creation of streaming services.
 That's how the site will be ordered (in the order of how things affected each other).
 Philosophers -> programming languages -> streaming services.
 Within each page, the specific examples are ordered by date of creation (e.g. Socrates -> Plato -> Aristotle or Netflix -> Hulu -> YouTube TV).
 All ordering found is chronological.

 ### Ontology